DeniseBehrmann/DeniseBehrmann/README.md

 I'm Denise — a certified Data Analyst with a science background and a passion for tech.
 I bring cross-industry experience in QA testing, supervisory management, and data analysis.
 My portfolio includes a full R case study using Fitbit data and interactive visualizations of global game sales.

-I'm currently studying for the CompTIA Network+ Certification and developing practical cybersecurity skills through TryHackMe — follow my progress [here](https://tryhackme.com/p/denisebehrmann).
+I'm currently focusing on the CompTIA Network+ Certification and developing practical cybersecurity skills through TryHackMe — follow my progress [here](https://tryhackme.com/p/denisebehrmann).
 I am also proficient in R, SQL, Tableau, Python, basic HTML, Linux terminal operations, and network analysis using Wireshark.

 ---